veerababu558/genai-sql-assistant/README.md

 Building a Generative AI-Powered SQL Assistant using Streamlit, LangChain, and MySQL

 # Overview
-This project demonstrates how to build a Generative AI SQL Assistant that converts natural language questions into SQL queries, executes them against a MySQL database, and displays the results in a user-friendly Streamlit interface.
+This project demonstrates how to build a Generative AI SQL Assistant that converts natural language questions into SQL queries, executes them against a MySQL database, and displays the results in Streamlit interface.

 # Technologies Used

-Streamlit – For building the web-based UI
+- Streamlit – For building the web-based UI
-LangChain – To interact with OpenAI’s LLM in a modular and structured way OpenAI API – To generate SQL queries from natural language prompts MySQL – For data storage and querying
+- LangChain – To interact with OpenAI’s LLM in a modular and structured way
+- OpenAI API – To generate SQL queries from natural language prompts
+- MySQL – For data storage and querying
-Python (pymysql, pandas, dotenv) – For backend logic and database interaction
+- Python (pymysql, pandas, dotenv) – For backend logic and database connection

 # Key Features
 ✅ Integrated OpenAI API to convert user questions into SQL queries